 A release with a focus on reliability, predictability and operational maturity.

-5.0: SAI and vector scripts
+5.0: SAI and vector workloads

 IBM and DataStax